The New Moon In Pisces Will Jump-Start The Future You Want

-The new moon in Pisces occurs on 10th March at 10 a.m.
-GMT.
-This marks the beginning of the current month’s lunar cycle, the last new moon of Pisces season, and the astrological year, which begins on 19th March with the onset of spring in the northern hemisphere.
+The new moon in Pisces occurs on March 10 at 8p.m.
+AEDT.
+This marks the beginning of the current month’s lunar cycle, the last new moon of Pisces season, and the astrological year, which begins on March 19 with the onset of spring in the northern hemisphere.
 It is a pivotal time because the eclipse season begins a week later, making this lunation a prime time to manifest.

-Take note: This lunation is a supermoon, meaning that the moon is in closer in proximity to the earth.
+Take note: This lunation is a supermoon meaning that the moon is in closer proximity to the earth.
 The worm moon will be the brightest and biggest supermoon of 2024.
 We will be feeling the full effects of the upcoming astronomical event to the maximum.
-The next major lunar events are the lunar eclipse on 25th March and the solar eclipse on 8th April.
+The next major lunar events are the lunar eclipse on March 25 and the solar eclipse on April 8.

 AdvertisementADVERTISEMENT